clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/cpu-performance.rst

 .. note::

-   After adding a new group you must log out and log back in for the new group to take affect.
+   After adding a new group, you must log out and log back in for the new group to take effect.

 .. _`Intel P-state driver`: https://www.kernel.org/doc/Documentation/cpu-freq/intel-pstate.txt